brandonwatts/Capstone/README.md

 python setup.py install
 ```

-From here all you will need is the engish model for spaCy:
+From here all you will need is the English model for spaCy:

 ```
 python -m spacy download en_core_web_sm